 Jonah was sent by God to preach judgment and mercy of God to the people of Ninevah.
 He didn't want to go and, in fact, refused to go!
 Why?
 He knew the barbarism of the people there.
 Those people were so barbaric that they skinned people alive... they would bury people in the sand up to the head and leave them for the sun to bake them and the birds to eat them.
 He wondered why God didn't just destroy them.
 BUT God is a God of Grace and Mercy!
 Aren't we glad he saved us by His Grace through our faith in his son Jesus Christ, instead of judging us and sending us to hell?

 1) THE SOLDIERS WATCHED JESUS - In Matthew 27 we find the epitome of man's wickedness toward man in the crucifixion.
 When Jesus was on the cross, they gave him vinegar mixed with gall and he wouldn't drink it, even though he was thirsty.
 They parted his garments and cast lots for them.
-Then the soldiers in the crucifixion detail sat down and watched him die.
+Then the soldiers in the crucifixion detail sat down unmoved and watched him die.
+One, however, stated that truly this was the Son of God!

 2) PILATE WATCHED JESUS as he questioned him and as they led him away - (Backing up a few years, Jesus at his birth had been hunted by Herod's soldiers who were told to kill every male child under the age of 2, hoping to kill Jesus.)
 Now, Luke tells us that after Jesus was arrested in the Garden of Gethsemane, he was led to Annas and Caiaphas and then to Pilate who questioned him.
 According to the scriptures, he found no reason to take Jesus' life, so learning that he was a Galilean, he sent him to Herod, who also questioned him and sent him back to Pilate.
 Luke said, that day Herod and Pilate became friends.
 To Pilate, Jesus was just another accused criminal.
 To satisfy the Jewish leaders, he allowed Jesus to be mocked, beaten, stripped and whipped.
 Then he washed his hands of the whole matter and allowed Jesus to be led away to be crucified.
 The method of crucifixion was the most cruel of all the punishments, being perfected by the Carthaginians and Romans.
 After being beaten within an inch of his life, the criminal was crucified and could hang on a cross a long time- hours or days, dying a slow torturous and painful death.
 And as they led him away, Pilate watched Jesus.

 3) THE PARENTS OF THE TWO THIEVES WATCHED JESUS.
 The parents of the thieves on the other two crosses watched Jesus too as they watched their sons dying.
-They probably wondered what had gone wrong since they had probably raised their sons to be good boys and now they were being crucified because they were thieves.
+They probably wondered what had gone wrong since they had probably raised their sons to be good boys and now they were being crucified on either side of Jesus because they were thieves.

 5) THE BROKEN-HEARTED WATCHED JESUS... those who loved Jesus, were watching him.
 There was Jesus' mother, and John the apostle, and Mary Magdalene.
 They had seen all the wonderful miracles he had performed for years helping the weak and poor and healing the sick.
 He showed his power and authority as the Son of God.
-Now they watched Jesus and wept.
+Now they watched Jesus and wept as he hung dying on the cross.

 6) ARE YOU WATCHING JESUS?
 There was a movie that came out several years ago called the "Passion of the Christ."
 It was a graphic depiction of the awful torture and agony that Christ went through for us.
 When you saw the movie, when you watched Jesus, what did you see?
 Did you see just another man?
 Or did you see your Savior, your Lord, your Master, suffering for you?
 He took our place on the cross to give us a place in heaven.
 He took my place.
 He took your place.